ReinerNippes/nextcloud/README.md

 # Install restic backup tool if backup_folder is not empty
 # more info about restic: https://restic.readthedocs.io/en/latest/
-# use a local directory as a restic repository (not a good idea anyway)
+# to use a local directory as a restic repository (not a good idea anyway)
 restic_repo          = '/var/backups/nextcloud'

 # use rclone to backup a cloud storage, see https://rclone.org for more details